PoYaSharonLin/BPMia/uploaded_docs/personal/CRM Training Session.md

 - *Concepts*: CRM = Customer Relationship Management; Lead Scoring = Ranking potential customers.

 ## Action Items
+- [x] Prepare deck in 3 days by 2025-04-14
-- [ ] Ask Jane for CRM pipeline format by next Friday
+Ask Jane for CRM pipeline format by next Friday
+- [x] Prepare deck in 3 days by 2025-04-14
-- [ ] Schedule follow-up demo with Mike next Wednesday
+Schedule follow-up demo with Mike next Wednesday
+- [x] Prepare deck in 3 days by 2025-04-14
+Prepare deck in 3 days
-- [ ] Prepare deck in 3 days
+- [x] Prepare deck in 3 days by 2025-04-14
-- [ ] Respond to email before Friday
+Respond to email before Friday

 ## Observations